US historians ID a New Mexico soldier killed during WWII, but work remains on thousands of cases

 Mitchell is one of nearly 160 service members who have been accounted for over the last fiscal year as part of a massive, yearslong effort headed by the federal agency.
 The list of service members from various conflicts who have yet to be accounted for tops 81,000, but officials say more than 37,000 of those — mostly from WWII — are considered to be recoverable.

-Each case can take years and involves poring through old reports and medical records, said Sean Everette, who leads outreach and communications for the agency.
+Each case can take years and involves poring through old reports and medical records, said Sean Everette, a spokesperson for the agency.

 Work on Mitchell's case began in 2018.
 Researchers determined that X-3212 had to be one of three soldiers who went missing in the Pachten Forest along Germany's western border, with Mitchell being the strongest possibility.

-Note: This story has been corrected to reflect Everette's title as spokesperson, not leader of outreach and communications for the agency.